wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 ---
 title: Create an Emergency Broadcast System With Vonage, Node, and MongoDB
-description: Create an emergency broadcast system with Vonage, Node, and MongoDB.
+description: "Create an emergency broadcast system with Vonage, Node, and MongoDB "
 author: cory-althoff
 published: true
 published_at: 2022-02-01T00:31:09.675Z